rong-hash/rong-hash.github.io/contact.md

 ## Mailing Address

-> University of the Chinese Academy of Sciences, Yanqi Lake Campus
+> University of the Chinese Academy of Sciences, Yanqihu Campus
 >
 > Beijing
 >